bizcon/UsefulExtensionCollection/README.md

 # Introduction
-* Useful (most of) extensions (most of).
-* Alert: Not use extensions at all, use DI instead.
-We heavily use https://autofac.org/.
-* Nevertheless, 'outsourced' as well tested and maintained package, we use it within several projects.
+Although using extensions methods contradicts to DI container (bizcon heavily uses https://autofac.org/), it's usage could save great development time in certain circumstances / phases.
+The more, the better maintained and tested these shared assemblies are...

 # Extensions
-* Certificate
+* Certificate (System.Security.Cryptography.X509Certificates.X509Certificate2)
-* Compare
+* Compare (System.Object)
-* Filter
+* Filter (System.Object)
-* Log
+* Log (System.Object)
-* Merge
+* Merge (System.Object)
-* Reflection
+* Reflection (System.Object)
-* Task
+* Task (System.Threading.Tasks.Task and suitable)

 # Comments
-Once you write a comment, it's obsolete.
+Once a comment is written, it's obsolete!
-We think comments is useless metadata robbing developers time, which can better be used to write clean code, not need any metadata to be understandable.
+Comments is useless metadata robbing developers time, which can better be used to write clean code, not need any metadata to be understood.

 # Maintenance
-As we use this package in multiple projects, our goal is to keep code and references up to date very regularly.
+As we use this package in multiple projects, our goal is to keep code and referenced assembly versions up to date regularly.

 # Package
 https://www.nuget.org/packages/BizconsUsefulExtensionCollection/